stackgl/gl-mat4/README.md

 ## fromRotationTranslation(out:mat4, q:quat4, v:vec3)

-  Creates a matrix from a quaternion rotation and vector translation This is equivalent to (but much faster than):
+  Creates a matrix from a quaternion rotation and vector translation.
+This is equivalent to (but much faster than):

 ```js
   mat4.identity(dest);